 Then comes the song assignment.
 I put the students in pairs and ask them to write a song that includes 10 pairs of American and British English words.
 The students then sing the songs in class; while they perform, I complete the rubric at the bottom of the assignment sheet.
 Because my particular students were not familiar with British English, the objective of this assignment for them was to teach themselves and their classmates some British English words.

 One thing I think it’s important to talk about is which version of English is more common.
 We sometimes forget that many non-Western countries speak British English, like Fiji, where I lived when I was in high school, as Fiji was a British colony until 1970.
 It’s worth having the students look into how many countries speak American English and how many speak British English to see which one is more commonly spoken.

 Last is the test, though it’s a pretty easy one.

-Here are all the documents you need to teach American and British English.
+Here are the links to download / buy the resources you need to teach American and British English.
 Let me know what you think!

 Picture labeling PowerPoint ($2)